joel-chu/anagram-example/doc/python-recursion-error.md

 print(f"result = {result}")
 ```

-Now your recursive function will run 5000 times in 6 calls without any error.
+Now your recursive function will run 5000 times in 6 separate calls without any error.
 The advantage of this approach is, you don't need to completely rewrite your recursive function,
 just need to introduce new parameter, and a outer wrapper method to break it down.
 And the refactor will introduce minimum disruption to your entire program.